Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET electrets: Discussion

+The position of the partially blocking electrode in Subfigure~\ref{interpretation}(c) and~\ref{interpretation}(d) is also represented as in experiments $D$ and $E$, respectively, to have an appropriate representation of these experiments.

+Numerical analysis of the data in Tables~\ref{polarization} and~\ref{sigma_density} is consistent with these hypothesis.
 In experiment $C$ the polarization of the $\rho$ peak is one order of magnitude smaller than the image charge per unit area and, moreover, has opposite sign.
 This peak can not be related to external homocharge and has to be attributed to relaxation of uniform polarization, not registered by PEA.
 The external homocharge is mainly recombined at the electrodes without giving rise to homocurrent.

 In experiment $E$ the polarization of the homocurrent peak is one order of magnitude greater than in experiment $D$ and very close to the value of the image charge per unit area.
 This is compatible with a highly blocking behavior of the air gap electrode in experiment $E$.
 In the case of experiment $D$ image charge per unit area values are comparable with $E$ but the polarization of the homocurrent peak $\rho^*$ is much lower, compatible with a less blocking behavior of the air gap electrode in this case.